planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Do not fret if you run into events in the game that genuinely call for a Check but are not listed here.
 Just as described in the Checks section; find a likely Attribute for the pool, take a guess at the Difficulty, and make up your mind about what success and failure mean.
 Then just throw the dice.
 If it's something you end up doing a lot, save some time by writing up a formal Action for it.
 The ones to follow are just the most common actions, pre-baked so you don't have to cook them up from scratch every time.

+While every Action pairs with an Attribute, this is just for your convenience!
+If another Attribute make sense in the situation, use it instead.
+This is always true for well-suited CALLINGS.

 The default Twist for Actions is Delay, meaning they lose their next Action because they are still dealing with the consequences of their last.
 The Outcomes section of each Action also lists a few likely alternate Twists to liven things up.
 These are not exhaustive, and many other possibilities exist.
 Be creative!

 ### Attack

 Adventurers get a lot of mileage out of bone-headed violence, so learn this Action well.
-Check the Attacker’s POISE vs. the target’s POISE.
+Check the Attacker’s NATURE vs. the target’s POISE.
 If successful, they inflict the weapon’s DM plus any Edge as damage.
 If a CALLING includes the name of a weapon or fighting style, they may use it in place of POISE.

-**Check** POISE vs. POISE.
+**Check** NATURE vs. POISE.

 {: .outcomes }